File Extension(s) | .xml |

 elements.Download untranslated strings as XLIFF: The translation file will be generated in the .xliff format and include only the untranslated strings.

-📝 Note: XLIFF support is only offered on the Premium plan and up.
+📝 Note: XLIFF support is only offered on the Growth plan and up.

 In addition to the above Interface options, you can use the API or Client to download the translation files according to your localization needs.